wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_system_version.rst

 ~~~~~~~~

-Prints the server version of the currently connected Mattermost instance
+Prints the server version of the currently connected Cusmato instance

 ::